 The successor of the “Samsung Gear 360” unfortunately has the same name as its predecessor.
 The 2017 version is already available in some places for a mere €100.
-Like its predecessor, it is primarily aimed at a wider audience.
+Like its predecessor, it has been designed for a wider target audience.

 While it is much smaller and more handy than its predecessor, it also makes big compromises on image quality.

 |Samsung Gear 360||Samsung Gear 360 (2017)||Insta360 One X||Insta360 Pro|